Last updated April 2018.

 The A to Z of WordPress Multisite

 WordPress Multisite is a very powerful piece of functionality built into WordPress which is often under-utilised.
-In this hour-long presentation I introduce you to Multisite and cover a host of information including setup, differences between a single site installation, management of sites, users, plugins, and themes, and advanced usage.
+In this presentation I introduce you to Multisite and cover a host of information including setup, differences between a single site installation, management of sites, users, plugins, and themes, and advanced usage.

 Moving Forward with a Mature Platform